Prosecutors seek to keep charges alive in Flint water crisis

 Lyon’s lawyers led the challenge that resulted in a unanimous Supreme Court ruling Tuesday that a judge sitting as a one-person grand jury had no power under Michigan law to return indictments.

-The attorney general’s office hasn’t explained why it chose that unusual route rather than a criminal complaint, although a grand jury can hear evidence in secret.
+The attorney general’s office hasn’t explained why it chose that extremely unusual route rather than a criminal complaint.

 Solicitor General Fadwa Hammoud insists the Supreme Court’s opinion was only about procedure.
 She said anyone facing felonies would now be entitled to hearings to challenge evidence.